hgup/hgup.github.io/urara/ml/sklearn/custom-classes/+page.svelte.md

 housing_extra_attribs = attr_adder.transform(housing.values)
 ```

 > NOTE: `np.c_` is for concatenating arrays as columns. `np.c_[X, rooms_per_household, population_per_household]` will concatenate the already 2d `X` with the two columns `rooms_per_household` and `population_per_household`.
 If `X` was $1000\times10$ then the final output would be $1000\times 12$ (the two new columns added)

+Should practice this pattern multiple times to get comfortable and so that thinking about it becomes natural.